SnowflakeAi/documentation/api/readme.md

 Parameter | Description
 ----------|------------
-communicationId | The ID of the communication you want to send. contactId | The ID of the contact you want to sent the message to. environment | The environment to pick a template from.
+communicationId | The ID of the communication you want to send. contactId | The unique ID of the contact you want to sent the message to. environment | The environment to pick a template from.
 Either ‘draft’ or 'release’ at this point. data | The data you want to use to send the message, this is optional when the contact already exists.
 If the contact exists and you provide a data object then it will update the contact.